ramon-cortes/ramon-cortes.github.io/README.md

 List of exercises has color changing when mouseover.

 **Now with fading effect**.
-It was not that complicated once I started understanding *setTimeout clearTimeout* and *addEventListener("mouseover"&"mouseleave"...*
+It was not that complicated now that I have started understanding *setTimeout clearTimeout* and *addEventListener("mouseover"&"mouseleave"...*

 Very happy I made it work.